Setting Up Your Company

 Thinking of Switching from Sole Trader to Limited Company?

-Key Benefits of Incorporating:
+Key Benefits of Incorporating

-• Protect personal assets from business liabilities
+• Limit personal exposure to business liabilities

 Planning the Transition